tomograms/tomography-notebooks/README.md

 # setup local repo (once)
 git clone https://github.com/tomograms/tomography-notebooks.git

-# update from gitlab (from time to time when there is anything new on the server)
+# update from gitlab (from time to time when there is something new on the server)
-git fetch
+git pull

 # edit your notebooks
 # ....